 Although we are not yet subject to the certification or attestation requirements of Section 404 of the Sarbanes-Oxley Act, in the course of auditing our financial statements as of and for the years ended September 30, 2016 and 2017 in preparation for this offering, our independent registered public accounting firm identified a material weakness related to our financial statement closing process.
 This material weakness primarily related to our lack of controls over the preparation and review of complex accounting issues involving significant judgment or estimates in the financial statement closing process resulting from our in-house accounting and finance team.
 Currently, our finance team lacks sufficient competencies related to U.S. GAAP and SEC reporting for the purposes of timely and reliable financial reporting and relies on third-party advisors to provide assistance with financial reporting.
 Under standards established by the Public Company Accounting Oversight Board, a material weakness is a deficiency, or combination of deficiencies, in internal control over financial reporting such that there is a reasonable possibility that a material misstatement of a company's annual or interim financial statements will not be prevented or detected and corrected on a timely basis.
-This finding relates to our lack of sufficient accounting sufficient financial statement close process controls as well as overall review procedures of the financial statements, including sufficient financial statement close process controls as well as overall review procedures of the financial statements and disclosures.
+This finding relates to our lack of sufficient accounting sufficient financial statement close process controls as well as overall review procedures of the financial statements and disclosures.
 We concur with these findings.